thefluffyshadow/central-cognition/README.md

 # Central Cognition
-Assignments and investigations into congitive science and artificial intelligence for a class at Metropolitan State University of Denver, Fall 2017.
+Assignments and investigations into cognitive science and artificial intelligence for a class at Metropolitan State University of Denver, Fall 2017.
 Programmer: Zachary Champion